mapbox/batfish/docs/configuration.md

 Type: `Object`.
 [Options for babel-preset-env].

 [babel-preset-env] is always used.
-By default, it is passed no options.
+By default, it receives the following options:

-That means the latest standard syntax will be available (not `stage-x`): `es2015`, `es2016`, etc..
+- `useBuiltIns` is `true`.
+- `target.browsers` is your [`browserslist`] or [`devBrowserslist`] value (read more about those options to understand when each is used).

 Use this option to further customize your build by passing any of the other many [options for babel-preset-env](https://babeljs.io/docs/plugins/preset-env/#options).
+It your object will be merged with the defaults — so they will only be overridden if you deliberately do so.

 ### babelExclude